FyraLabs-Graveyard/pungi/doc/configuration.rst

     * ``url`` -- (*str*) URL pointing to a Git repository with ``Dockerfile``.
       Please see :ref:`git-urls` section for more details.
     * ``target`` -- (*str*) A Koji target to build the image for.
+    * ``git_branch`` -- (*str*) A branch in SCM for the ``Dockerfile``.
+This is required by OSBS to avoid race conditions when multiple builds from the same repo are submitted at the same time.
+Please note that ``url`` should contain the branch or tag name as well, so that it can be resolved to a particular commit hash.

     Optionally you can specify ``failable``.
 If it has a truthy value, failure to create the image will not abort the whole compose.